All Episodes

 The people in Chile, they didn't cause the volcano.

-They're gonna have to move, they have to do something because they can't stop the volcano.
+They're going to have to do something because they can't stop the volcano.

-You wait and see what the cooling effect of this cloud of ash is gonna cause wherever it ends up on this planet, wherever it hovers.
+You wait and see what the cooling effect of this cloud of ash is going to cause wherever it ends up on this planet, wherever it hovers.

-Mount Penatubo, when that was in the Philippines when that thing blew up.
+Mount Pinetubo, that was in the Philippines when that thing blew up.

 The Earth's temperature was cooled for a long time, a long number of years.

-Of course, the environmentalist Michael says, well, yes, well, that was that was simply Mother Nature responding to the destructive efforts of man.
+Of course, the environmentalist Michael says, well, yes, well, that was simply Mother Nature responding to the destructive efforts of man.

-BS, the hurricane amount of the Mount Pinatubo volcano, nor this thing in Chile has any idea what man is or where man is or what man's doing.
+B.S.
+The hurricane and the Mount Pinatubo volcano nor this thing in Chile has any idea what man is or where man is or what man's doing.

 It doesn't have a mind of its own.